These Terms of Service were last revised on April 15th, 2020

 7.1 Termination for Cause.
 Either party may terminate this Agreement by giving written notice to the other party upon the occurrence of an Event of Default on the part of the other party.
-An “Event of Default” means (i) a material breach by the other party of any of its representations, warranties or obligations (including payment of Fees) under this Agreement that remains uncured for a period of thirty (30) days after receipt of written notice of such breach from the non-defaulting party, or (ii) a material adverse change, as reasonably determined by the non-defaulting party and/or the failure of the defaulting party to provide, at the non-defaulting party’s request, assurances of its ability to continue performing in accordance with the terms and conditions set forth in this Agreement.
-Urjanet may terminate immediately in the event Client has violated any law applicable to the Services, has failed to obtain End User consent as provided in Section 3.1, or in the event any new legal or regulatory provisions make the particular services not viable.
+An “Event of Default” means a material breach by the other party of any of its representations, warranties or obligations (including payment of Fees) under this Agreement that remains uncured for a period of thirty (30) days after receipt of written notice of such breach from the non-defaulting party.
+Urjanet may terminate this Agreement immediately in the event Client has violated any law applicable to the Services, has failed to obtain End User consent as provided in Section 3, or in the event any new legal or regulatory provisions make the particular services not viable.

-7.2 Effects of Termination.
-Upon any termination or expiration of this Agreement under Section 7.1:
+7.3 Effects of Termination.
+Upon any termination or expiration of this Agreement under Section 7.1 or Section 7.2:

 a.
 Client shall promptly cease using the Urjanet Services.
 Client acknowledges and agrees that Urjanet may immediately deactivate or delete Client’s account and all related information and files in Client’s account and/or prohibit any further access to all files and the Services by Client.
 Further, Client agrees that Urjanet shall not be liable to Client or any third party for any termination of Client’s access to the Services;

 c.
-Each party shall return to the other party the Proprietary Information of the other party and all copies thereof.
+Each party shall return to the other party or destroy (and, upon request, certify such destruction) the Proprietary Information of the other party and all copies thereof.